MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-account-driven-user-enrollment.md

 The volume and cryptographic keys created to manage the work data on the device are erased when the device unenrolls from Intune.

 ## Known issues
-This section describes all known issues that you or your device users could experience when using account driven Apple User Enrollment with Microsoft Intune.
+This section describes the current known issues with account driven Apple User Enrollment and Microsoft Intune.

 ### Enrollment fails because of enrollment SSO application
 If the Microsoft Authenticator app is on the device before enrollment begins, enrollment will fail when the device user tries signing in with their work or school account in the Settings app.
 The message they receive says: